bsurmanski/wlc/README.md

 Headers are nice in that they declare the interface to a module.
 But unfortnately, when generics are added, it starts to get more complicated.
 Anyone who has used generic's in C++ can see that quickly it gets very messy, with most code ending up in a header.
 No longer is a header a declaration of interface, it *is* the source file.
-It is possible that WL will
+Additionally, these day many people just end up using some sort of IDE, which in itself provides an view of module interfaces.
+It is possible that WL will eventually add generated headers, but that would be somewhere in the future.

-Although WL currently does not have generics, it is a planned feature.
+Although WL currently does not have generics, it is a planned feature (sometime in the future).

 ### Why LLVM?
 Using LLVM allows me to focus on the syntax and functionality of the language, and eschew all optimization and backend logic.
 This allows me to develop the language much faster and easier.
-Furthermore, LLVM's optimization and platform support is likely much better than what I would be able to do.
+Furthermore, LLVM's optimization and platform support is likely much better than what I would ever be able to do within reasonable contraints.

 ### Why not modify clang?
 WL's syntax is different enough that modifying clang would be a significant effort.